Photojournalists covering disaster need to know their role

 • When evaluating a trip, you have that country stamped in your passport.

-• When you cannot tell the stories of the people, you just met on the trip.
+• When you cannot tell the stories of the people you have just met on the trip.

 • When you cannot explain how your photos are helping further the work of the people in the pictures, you are about yourself.

-• You might be self-centered when taking people’s pictures and rarely have ever asked permission or care to request permission.
+• You might be self-centered when taking people’s pictures and rarely ask for or care to ask for permission.

 • When you ask people to look at your pictures and look for kudos rather than wanting them to support the cause you photographed.